 If you want to eat on campus, there are lots of supermarkets nearby to pick up your groceries.
 Sometimes specialist ingredients are needed to make meals from home, but you won't have a problem sourcing them.
 In Norwich, you'll find several Chinese and Asian supermarkets, an international food store and health food stores.

 For students who have opted for a Meal Plan, you will have two meals each day in the INTO Café.
 This means you can start your day with cereal, fruit and a hot breakfast or have your choice of international food options at lunchtime or for dinner.
 There will always be the option to have noodles or rice with your meal!

 How much does it cost to live in Norwich for students?

-The cost of living in Norwich is 31% cheaper than London (Expatistan, Jan 2020).
+The cost of living in Norwich is 35% more afforable than London (Numbeo 2022).
 This is an inexpensive place to live if you're good at budgeting and find the right places to shop.
 After a few weeks of living in Norwich, you'll begin to know what things cost and learn how to budget, but in the meantime, you can consider the cost of: